 1. All-round blades

-- This type of blade also has a solid inner, soft outer, and a medium speed to enhance more control.
+This type of blade also has a solid inner, soft outer, and medium-speed to enhance more control.

 2. Offensive blades